WorldSEnder/wasm-split-prototype/CONTRIBUTING.md

 Contributions are welcome!
 Feel free to open an issue to clarify questions that are not resolved in this guide.

+The repository uses [justfiles](https://github.com/casey/just) to automate some common tasks.

 ## Testing

 Integration testing requires a driver for a browser to be installed. `wasm-pack` can automatically download